Racks and quandles: Examples and applications

-Every tame knot in three-dimensional Euclidean space has a 'fundamental quandle'.
-To define this, one can note that the fundamental group of the knot complement, or knot group, has a presentation (the Wirtinger presentation) in which the relations only involve conjugation.
-So, this presentation can also be used as a presentation of a quandle.
+holds.
+Note that this resulting quandle need not be the same as the conjugation quandle of the knot group.

 The fundamental quandle is a very powerful invariant of knots.
-In particular, if two knots have isomorphic fundamental quandles then there is a homeomorphism of three-dimensional Euclidean space, which may be orientation reversing, taking one knot to the other.
+In particular, if two tame knots have isomorphic fundamental quandles then there is a homeomorphism of three-dimensional Euclidean space, which may be orientation reversing, taking one knot to the other.

-Less powerful but more easily computable invariants of knots may be obtained by counting the homomorphisms from the knot quandle to a fixed quandle $\mathrm{Q}.$ Since the Wirtinger presentation has one generator for each strand in a knot diagram, these invariants can be computed by counting ways of labelling each strand by an element of $\mathrm{Q},$ subject to certain constraints.
+Less powerful but more easily computable invariants of knots may be obtained by counting the homomorphisms from the knot quandle to a fixed quandle $\mathrm{Q}$.
+Since the knot quandle has a presentation with one generator per strand in a knot diagram, these invariants can be computed by counting ways of labelling each strand by an element of $\mathrm{Q}$, subject to certain constraints.
 More sophisticated invariants of this sort can be constructed with the help of quandle cohomology.